ejmichaud/meerkat-backend-interface/REDIS_DOCUMENTATION.md

 The url used by the `Katportal Client` module to query additional metadata for the subarray associated with the given product id.

 ### `[product_id]:streams` --> (string):
-A repr string for a python dictionary that contains different URL's for the different types of raw data that are produced in the current observation being conducted on the given product_id's subarray.
-To convert this string to a python dictionary, simply call `eval(<repr string>)`, and it will return a python dictionary object.
+A json-formatted string for a python dictionary that contains different URL's for the different types of raw data that are produced in the current observation being conducted on the given product_id's subarray.
+To convert this string to a python dictionary, simply call `json.loads(<streams_string>)`, and it will return a python dictionary object.
 This dictionary will look something like this:
 ```
 {
     "cam.http":